GerritCodeReview/plugins_code-owners/resources/Documentation/about.md

-The @PLUGIN@ plugin provides support for defining [code owners](user-guide.html#codeOwners) for directories and files in a repository/branch.
+The @PLUGIN@ plugin provides support to define
+[code owners](user-guide.html#codeOwners) for directories and files in a repository/branch.